Scaling Optimized Hermite Approximation Methods: Numerical results and discussions

 \subsection{The optimal scaling balances the spatial and frequency truncation error}

-From \cref{thm:L2-proj} we know the projection error can be controlled by spatial, frequency truncation error, and Hermite spectral error.
-The Hermite spectral error, which takes a form $\|u\|e^{-cN}$, is independent of scaling, hence we only need to consider these truncation errors.
+From \cref{thm:L2-proj} we know that the projection error can be controlled by spatial, frequency truncation error, and Hermite spectral error.
+The Hermite spectral error, which takes the form $\|u\|e^{-cN}$, is independent of scaling, therefore, we only need to consider these truncation errors.

-If the spatial and frequency truncation error imbalance, i.e., one is much larger than the other (often by an order of magnitude), then by a proper scaling we can reduce the error of the dominant side and thus reduce the total error.
+If the spatial and frequency truncation error imbalance, i.e., one is much larger than the other (often by an order of magnitude), then by proper scaling we can reduce the error of the dominant side and thus reduce the total error.

 In general, finding the optimal scaling is equivalent to balancing the spatial and frequency truncation error.
+In practice, we can adopt a strategy similar to the adaptive finite element method: gradually increasing the number of truncated terms while adjusting the scaling factor to balance the errors; see \cref{alg:adaptive scale}.

+Given that this article focuses primarily on theoretical aspects, \cref{alg:adaptive scale} is merely a preliminary proposal.
+We will defer the development of a more efficient and practical adaptive scaling method to a subsequent publication.

-In the following examples we will show how it works.
+Returning to the numerical experiments, in the following examples we will demonstrate how the balancing principle works.